warrenm/GLTFKit/README.md

  - **GLTF.framework**: A glTF 2.0 loader framework written in Objective-C (and suitable for use in Swift)
  - **GLTFMTL.framework**: A framework for rendering glTF assets with Metal
+ - **GLTFSCN.framework**: A framework for converting glTF scenes into SceneKit scenes
  - A viewer app for macOS
+ - A SceneKit sample app for macOS

 ## Usage

 ### Using the Framework Projects